dwavesystems/dwave-ocean-sdk/overview/dwavesys.rst

 =====================

-To use a D-Wave system as your :term:`solver` (the compute resource for solving problems), you access it through the D-Wave Sampler API (SAPI).
+To use a D-Wave system as your :term:`solver` (the compute resource for solving problems), you access it through the D-Wave Solver API (SAPI).

 Interacting with SAPI
 ---------------------